LiberTEM/LiberTEM/docs/source/jupyter.rst

 LiberTEM-jupyter-proxy how to start the :code:`libertem-server`.
 This is done with a simple JSON configuration file.
 The configuration file needs to be saved in the Python environment where LiberTEM-jupyter-proxy is installed.
-If the virtualenv that contains the jupyter installation is created at :code:`/opt/jupyter/venv/`, the configuration filename should be :code:`/opt/jupyter/venv/etc/libertem_jupyter_proxy.json`.
+If the virtualenv that contains the Jupyter installation is created at :code:`/opt/jupyter/venv/`, the configuration filename should be :code:`/opt/jupyter/venv/etc/libertem_jupyter_proxy.json`.
 The contents should look like this: